LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 Usability improvements in software libraries are essential for efficient and user-friendly development.
 Intuitive API documentation, clearly structured code examples and improved error messages promote a smooth developer experience.
-A (+gui) or (+cli) application for complex libraries can make it easier to use, especially for developers with less experience.
+A (+gui) or (+cli) application for complex libraries can make them more user-friendly, especially for developers with less experience.
 Continuous feedback through automated tests and comprehensive error logs enable faster bug fixing.

 The integration of user feedback and regular updates promotes the adaptability of the (+mrp)-library.